Developer(s) – Konami

 Graphics – 8.5/10

 Graphically, the second game is a massive improvement on the first, making use of even more colors and variety in character sprites on a console with an extremely limited color palette.
-It was also one of the first games developed to have a day-to-night transition, which has since become yet another industry standard in video gaming since.
+It was also one of the first games developed to have a day-to-night transition, which has since become yet another industry standard in video gaming.
 Many have expressed opinions about how they think the character sprite for the main character, Simon Belmont, is much less detailed than in the first game, but I would disagree.
 New enemies are also added to the sequel on top of classic ones from the previous games, which were inspired by horror movie culture.
 But unlike the first game, the second has a bit more originality about it in terms of visual style and variety.

 Gameplay – 6/10

 Many reading may have expected me to think infinitely more highly of the second game than the first, since the difficulty had been dubbed down considerably, thus making it a lot more accessible to a lot more players, and that of course, it is non-linear.
-But as I pointed out, the game is not flawless.
+But as I pointed out, Castlevania II: Simon’s Quest is not flawless.
 As this game was developed at a time when open-world games were virtually unheard of, a lot of the industry standards for open-world games had not been either met or established; standards such as the inclusion of an in-game map or quest markers.
 Not having any of these consequently makes Simon’s Quest a very awkward game to play without a strategy guide.
 Not a lot can be figured out by the player on their own, and a strategy guide is more or less mandatory if players have even a vague desire to finish the main story; let alone complete it to 100%.

 Controls – 9/10

 Like the first game, the controls can be a little bit slow to respond at some most crucial times.
 For me, it marred down the quality of the first game to some extent, and the developers made the same mistake again with the second game, and would also do with the third in the main NES trilogy too.
-Otherwise, however, there are no other problems with the game’s control scheme, and the majority of what it boils down to is player’s own individual skill.
+Otherwise, however, there are no other problems with the game’s control scheme, and the majority of what it boils down to is the player’s own individual skill.

 Lifespan – 8/10